 When an I2R LMR is negotiated then similar to the R2I LMR case, the ISTA needs to include the associated secure LTF parameters such that the measurement values correspond to the parameters used to estimate them.

+Resolution for CID 287872: TGaz editor change the text in page 170 line 28 as shown below:

-When an LMR frame contains range measurement results measured from an I2R NDP and a R2I NDP, an RSTA that transmits the R2I LMR frameshall include the Secure LTF Parameters element in the protected LMR frame.
+When an LMR frame contains range measurement results measured from an I2R NDP and a R2I NDP, an RSTA that transmits the R2I LMR frame and ISTA that transmits an I2R LMR frame, when negotiated, shall include the Secure LTF Parameters element in the protected LMR frame.

 Discussion for CID 287871: